Maximizing M&A Success through Enterprise Architecture

 The Enterprise Architecture Body of Knowledge (EABOK) also suggests the following questions for building out a shared architecture:

-Answering these questions is no easy task and often emphasizes both qualitative and quantitative key performance indicators (KPI’s) as well as values, assumptions, and strategic priorities.
-Unfortunately most evaluations remain subjective and focus more on optimistic thinking, or financial measures, more than an evaluation of whether the two companies can work in (relatively) perfect alignment.
+Answering these questions is no easy task.
+It often emphasizes both qualitative and quantitative key performance indicators (KPI’s).
+It also highlights values, assumptions, and strategic priorities.
+Unfortunately, most evaluations remain subjective.
+They focus more on optimistic thinking or financial measures.
+This focus occurs more than an evaluation of whether the two companies can work in (relatively) perfect alignment.
 A standardized approach that emphasizes more than just strategic numbers is needed.

 Enterprise Architectures (EA)